Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Results

 Our results show that suppression of selection is associated to reduced steady-state effective population sizes compared to actual sizes, while amplification is associated to larger ones.
-Smaller effective sizes yield smaller mean fitnesses at steady state, see~\cite{servajean2023}.
-This entails that suppression of selection is not beneficial to fitness on average on the very long term.
+Smaller steady-state effective sizes entail smaller mean fitnesses at steady state, see \cref{subsec:effsize} of the Supplementary Material and Ref.~\cite{servajean2023}.
+Therefore, our results show that, on average, suppression of selection does not allow to reach higher fitness in the very long term.